DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 a promise wrapped in a closure that Rust injects at runtime in the webview.
 After the promise resolution the handler will be nulled.

-This bridge method also means that unsafe functions aren't served like Electron does.
+This bridge method means that unsafe functions aren't served like Electron does.

 Not only that but it's also possible to encrypt message with a OTP salt between